mdotlic/qGrains/README.md

 You should have received a copy of the GNU General Public License along with qGrains.
 If not, see <http://www.gnu.org/licenses/>.

-This code uses qcustomplot library <http://www.qcustomplot.com> which is modified slightly modified here.
+This code uses qcustomplot library <http://www.qcustomplot.com> which is slightly modified here.
 This code also use nn library <https://github.com/sakov/nn-c/tree/master/nn>.